 The annual Marco Polo Festival celebrates the Chinese and Italian-American immigrant communities of Little Italy and Chinatown.
 It is the preeminent New York City occasion to celebrate the rich heritage of Asian and Italian history and culture.
 In recognition of these dynamic communities, and to celebrate the official Chinatown & Little Italy National Register Historic District designation, New York’s Chinese and Italian communities came together in October 2009 to celebrate the first annual Marco Polo Day, now the Marco Polo Festival.

-8th Annual Marco Polo Festival
+Annual Marco Polo Pageant and Festival